Baked Parmesan Squash: So Easy You Won’t Need a Recipe

 I have LOTS of yellow squash.
 What else can I do with it?

 Kids and adults both love these Squash Patties.
 If you want something for a nice meal, you can’t beat this Squash Souffle (it’s not a traditional souffle, but it acts like one).
-If you like spicy casseroles, Spicy Green Chile and Yellow Squash Casserole are comfort food at my house.
+If you like spicy casseroles, Spicy Green Chile and Yellow Squash Casserole are comfort foods at my house.

 logo for saladinajar